rpatterson/prunerr/README.rst

 For example, these operations can be used to:

 - Adjust bandwidth priorities.
-- Remove and blacklist archives.
+- Remove and blocklist archives.
-- Remove and blacklist stalled releases.
+- Remove and blocklist stalled releases.
 - etc.

 Upgraded Stage